Finding the Hidden Teachers in Your Organization

 By Tara Denton, Life Cycle Institute

-As appeared in the August Edition of Learning to Change
+As appeared in Learning to Change

 The only true competitive advantage a company has is its employees’ ability to learn, grow and change so they can discover, improve, innovate and meet the challenges of a dynamic marketplace.
 Today’s agile companies know that learning and continuous improvement is a priority.
 Training Magazine’s 2009 Industry Report published that the average organization spent approximately $484,000 on training-based investments last year.